bbolint/ceu_data_engineering_1/Term2/README.md

 ## Short Overview of Project

 The purpose of this project is to build a model that allows estimating the impact of the different macroeconomic variables and in 5 countries in the European Union.
 Based on the expenditure method, we will measure the impact of Government spending, Investment, household consumption and net exports on the countries’ GDP.
-Using information from the World Bank during the period 1980-2019, we will estimate the equation for GDP using a multiple regression model.
+Using information from Eurostat during the period 1995-2021, we will estimate the equation for GDP using a multiple regression model.

 ## Description of GDP